quintel/etengine/README.markdown

 The ETEngine uses two graphs that store all the data: one for the present year and one for the future year.
 In this sense, the ETengine is a 'two state' model.
-An exception to this is [Merit](http://github.com/quintel/merit) which contains time series of 15 minutes for one year.
+An exception to this is [Merit](http://github.com/quintel/merit) which contains time series at 1 hour resolution for one year.

 ### Inputs